-If extenuating circumstances prevent a student from providing a prior written request, the Program Director may make exceptions to this process.
+If extenuating circumstances prevent a student from providing a prior written request, the Associate Dean, College of Biosciences and Health Professions may make exceptions to this process.
 Whenever practical, a student should submit their written request for a LOA at least thirty (30) calendar days in advance of the start of the upcoming semester or thirty (30) calendar days before the end of the current semester.